 We’ve all heard a motorcycle backfiring.
 It is a loud bang that makes everyone around you jump and look.
 But a motorcycle backfire is nothing more than a small explosion in your exhaust system.
-Sometimes it happens in the intake system.
+Sometimes a motorcycle backfire happens in the intake system.

-In this article I’ll talk about the different issues that cause backfiring, and explain what you can do to prevent it.
+In this article, I’ll talk about the different issues that cause backfiring, and explain what you can do to prevent a motorcycle backfire.

 What causes a motorcycle to backfire?